bechynsky/ai100demos/README.md

-# ai100demos
+# AI-10X demos
-Demos fro AI-10X training
+Demos for AI-10X training and certification.